SAPS II Calculator: Simplified Acute Physiology II Score Calculator

 Alternative ICU mortality rate calculations

-If you need help with ICU mortality risk assessment, the Acute Physiology and Chronic Health Evaluation (APACHE) II score is one solution.
-However, the APACHE II score is only applicable to patients newly admitted to the ICU (not ones transferred from a different department) or patients with liver failure or HIV.
+If you need help with ICU mortality risk assessment, the APACHE II calculator is only applicable to patients newly admitted to the ICU (not ones transferred from a different department) or patients with liver failure or HIV.is one solution.
+However, the

 With our qSOFA score calculator you can easily assess the mortality risk of a patient outside the ICU.
 It is intended to be used on patients with a life-threatening organ dysfunction due to an infection (sepsis).